mindlab-snu/mindlab-snu.github.io/people/joinus.md

 We are looking for passionate BS/MS/PhD students to join the lab!
 (Competitive financial support will be provided.)

+Thankfully, there are currently many applicants who want to join our lab.

 Followings are some requirements for joining the lab.
 When you write a contact e-mail, you **MUST** include your experience on the following points.
 Otherwise, I _**may not be able to respond**_ to your e-mails.

 - Strong backgrounds in **probability, statistics and linear algebra**.